-History teacher David Cutler ’02 still remembers meeting Lower School Head Thomas Fuller when the administer began here 25 years ago.
+History teacher David Cutler ’02 still remembers meeting Lower School Head Thomas Fuller when the administrator began here 25 years ago.

 “I was entering into the building, and I’d never seen this man before, and as my friends and I walked by, he greeted us by our first name and our last name,” Cutler said.
 “Unbelievable.
 He had memorized all of our faces in the yearbook, and I’ll never forget that.
 That was so impressive, and I think it speaks a lot to how much Mr. Fuller cares about not just the bigger picture, but getting to know students on an intimate, individual level.”

-A member in the School’s community for generations, students and faculty alike are reflecting on Fuller’s impact as he gets ready to retire.
+A member of the School’s community for generations, students and faculty alike are reflecting on Fuller’s impact as he gets ready to retire.

-“One of the things I do remember from when I came here is the teachers mentioning to me that they were struggling with a way to help guide the children in a social sense,” Fuller said.
-“There wasn’t any common language or such, and so that was where actually Life Rules got born.”
+“One of the things I remember from when I came here is the teachers mentioning to me that they were struggling with a way to help guide the children in a social sense,” Fuller said.
+“There wasn’t any common language or such, and so that was where the Life Rules were born.”

 Avery Alperin ’21 still remembers receiving Gators in Lower School.